 5. Relax Together

 Life is stressful and raising kids can make life even more stressful.
 On vacation, you can relax together and get away from the day-to-day demands of work, activities, and keeping house.
 Taking a family vacation gives your kids two messages: 1.
 They are a priority and 2.
 Having fun and taking time away from work is an important part of living a balanced life.

 6. Making Memories

 Because vacations are out of the ordinary, you will create special memories that stick in a different way than what happens in day-to-day life.
-There will be memories about the new places or people that you meet along the way that make great stories and provide photo opportunities (which also help to solidify memories).
+There will be memories of the new places or people that you meet along the way that make great stories and provide photo opportunities (which also help to solidify memories).

-Although vacation can be fun and relaxing, sometimes a family trip can be more exhausting than fun.
+Although a vacation can be fun and relaxing, sometimes a family trip can be more exhausting than fun.
 If you camp, sometimes it will rain most of the week.
 If you are visiting amusement parks and water parks, you will have probably had enough of child-centered activities.
 Sometimes, just making it to the end with no major injuries is an accomplishment.
 And life is like that; there are ups and downs.
 The things that seem like disasters at the time make some of the best stories later and that is OK too.

 Why do you take family vacations or why do you not take family vacations?